antoinedelia/cloud-optimist/cloud/content/en/posts/2025/how-we-built-a-cicd-strategy-that-onboards-100-python-projects-in-under-a-minute/index.md

 ## Lack of Time

 It takes effort to put in place a CI/CD at the beginning of a project, something that might be overlooked by managers that want to ship a product as fast as possible.
 Moreover, it is sometimes difficult to quantify the return on investment of putting in place a CI/CD pipeline.
-And if it is difficult to prove this can bring business value, it will not end up in the "we'll deal with this later" box.
+And if it is difficult to prove this can bring business value, it will end up in the "we'll deal with this later" box.
 And we know all too well that the tasks that end up in this box will never see the light of day again.

 > **Lesson learned: setting up a CI/CD pipeline for a new or existing project should be easy and straightforward.**